Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 Observations:

-- driftsort and std_stable, share hitting a worst case for insertion sort in the descending pattern, with the strongest measured log scaling outlier at length 17.
+- driftsort and std_stable share hitting a worst case for insertion sort in the descending pattern, with the strongest measured log scaling outlier at length 17.
 - glidesort uses its core small-sort for N < 20, which has a best, average and worst case of O(N * log(N)).
 - For N > 20 driftsort and glidesort have similar scaling curves.
 - The changes in the min-run length heuristic allow driftsort to take advantage of random_d20 earlier than glidesort.